TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 Adds reverb to an inputted sound.

-**Warning:** Initializing reverb can cause framerate drops as its heavy to setup.
-For dynamic on/off use, you can use the Delay effect
+**Warning:** Initializing reverb can cause framerate drops, as it's heavy to set up.
+For dynamic on/off use, you can use the Delay effect.

-Parameters | What they Do
+Parameters | What They Do
 --- | ---
 time | the length or room size (ms) decay	| how long the reverb fades over time (%)